 I’m Laura Davis and I want to welcome you to the Roadmap blog.
 I’m very happy with the way this online community is developing.
 And I’m so glad you want to be a part of it.

-Each Tuesday morning, for the past two years, I have sent out a new provocative, inspiring quote and a corresponding writing prompt, and then invited readers to post their responses to the prompt online.
+Each Tuesday morning, for the past several years, I have sent out a new provocative, inspiring quote and a corresponding writing prompt, and then invited readers to post their responses to the prompt online.
 And our community of writers who are responding has continued to grow.

 Every week, new people join us…so welcome!

-I’m created some guidelines to help you learn about our community and get started with your first post.
+I’ve created some guidelines to help you learn about our community and get started with your first post.

 Please take a few minutes to read them so we’ll all “be on the same page.”

 HOW TO POST: